 Social responsibility is about ethics and a duty for the greater good.
 As educators, we strive to teach students to understand and respect themselves, each other, and the world around them.
 It is promoting thoughtful interactions with others and thinking beyond oneself.
 It is about making the right decisions and solving conflicts.

-If you have arrived at this post, I can assume it is due to a curiosity or a need.
+If you have arrived at this post, I can assume it is due to a curiosity or a need for developing classroom expectations.
 Perhaps you are wondering how to begin teaching social responsibility.
 Perhaps you are wondering where to begin and what steps to take.

 I hope that this and future posts in this series give you actionable, straight-forward lessons and ideas that you can implement in your classroom today.
-I hope that you start seeing the benefits in the ways that your students interact, deal with the highs and lows of their day, and make decisions in the classroom and on the playground.
-I hope that you see the many little bodies in your classroom grow into ones that are fulfilled, peaceful, kind, and strong.
+Hopefully, you will start seeing the benefits in the ways that your students interact, deal with the highs and lows of their day, and make decisions in the classroom and on the playground.
+In addition, you will see the many little bodies in your classroom grow into ones that are fulfilled, peaceful, kind, and strong.

 Each year we create a classroom contract.
 This multi-step process helps children identify what is important in a classroom and to take responsibility for maintaining that.
 A classroom contract is something that is built with the participation and ideas from everyone.
 It becomes something quite strong and powerful.
 It is also a nice alternative to traditional classroom rules.

 Classroom Expectations Step 1: Have Conversations & Read Books

 Starting at the beginning of the year, we have conversations with each day about social topics.
 We talk about respect, community, team work, responsibility etc. I ask them questions and give them scenarios to discuss and answer.
 This encourages critical thinking and sharing of viewpoints.

 I read books daily and choose stories that illustrate how children deal with different emotions and issues.
 We talk about the stories and students share their connections.
 This post includes my list of books that are perfect for teaching social skills and having those important conversations.